How Long Does a Personal Injury Claim Take?

 After suffering from an injury that was caused by another party’s negligence, you likely have countless questions running through your mind.
 If you wish to file a claim against the liable party and their insurance company, you may be asking yourself, “how long does a personal injury claim take?”
 After all, you want to be compensated sooner rather than later so you can move forward with your life.

-If you’ve been hurt in an accident or incident that was not your fault, reach out to our experienced Charlotte personal injury lawyers at Randall & Stump, PLLC.
+If you’ve been hurt in an accident or incident that was not your fault, reach out to our experienced Charlotte personal injury lawyers at Randall & Stump, Criminal Defense Attorneys.
 We’ll evaluate your case and provide you with an accurate timeline.
 Call us at (980) 237-4579 today.

 Factors That Impact a Personal Injury Claim Timeline